 We guarantee a decision will be made within four working weeks of the date you submit your complete application.
 However, Funding team staff should be able to give you a more realistic estimate of how long the application process will take when you hand in your application form.

 It is possible that when we assess your application, we may need further information and evidence.
 If this is the case, we will contact you at your University email address, so check your email to ensure your assessment is not delayed.

-You can appeal your decision; however, you must submit your appeal within one calendar month of the date of your decision letter.
+You can appeal your decision by outlining the reason in writing to the Leeds Hardship Fund Appeals Panel.
+Appeals must be submitted within one calendar month of the date of your decision letter:

 The University of Leeds